Portuguese Way

 -

-More than enough, following the coast it is almost impossible to get lost
+Clear and reliable, following the coastline, it’s almost impossible to get lost

 -